christietsang/personal-portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a personal portfolio website created to provide a personal introduction as well as showcasing my personal projects.
+This is a personal portfolio website created to provide a personal introduction and to showcase my projects.

 ## Features 📋
 ⚡️ Fully Responsive\